mcmtilman/Security/README.md

 #### HOTP

-HOTP implements the basic algorithm to generate a one time password according to [RFC 4226](https://tools.ietf.org/html/rfc4226), using *dynamic truncation*.
+HOTP implements the basic algorithm to generate a one time password according to [RFC 4226](https://tools.ietf.org/html/rfc4226).

 Supported *hashing algorithms* are:
-* SHA1
+* SHA1 (default)
-* SHA256 (default)
+* SHA256
 * SHA384
 * SHA512.

+Note that RFC 4226 only mentions SHA1 hashing.

-The algorithm supports a *number of (code) digits* in the range 1 ...
-9.
+The algorithm supports a *number of (code) digits* in the range `1 ...
+9`.

+By default, HOTP uses *dynamic truncation offsets*.
+This behavior can be overridden by an *explicit truncation offset* in the range `0 ..< algorithm.byteCount - 4`.

+#### WHOTP

-WHOTP extends the basic HOTP functionality with the concept of *window-based validation*: a password is valid for a given counter if the counter's password or a password for any counter sufficiently close to given counter matches.
+WHOTP extends the basic HOTP functionality with the concept of *window-based validation*: a password is valid for a given event counter if the counter's password or a password for any counter sufficiently close to given counter matches.

-WHOTP supports a *window* in the range 1 ...
-5. WHOTP validation checks counters in the range counter - window ... counter + window, starting at the center of the interval and progressively moving towards the endpoints of the interval.
+WHOTP supports a *window* in the range `1 ...
+5`.
+WHOTP validation checks counters in the range counter - window ... counter + window, starting at the center of the interval and progressively moving towards the endpoints of the interval.